zavvy logo

 For competency profile and role cards

-Here's an easy-to-use role card template that you can use to break down and structure role expectations for various positions and teams.
+You can use this template to break down and structure role expectations for various positions and teams.

 🏢 4 Role description examples